top of page

 AI tools like ChatGPT can help us to be more effective communicators.
 They can improve our newsletter content in both style and substance, exporting our proclamation to a dispersed faith community.

-Start the newsletter with theological reflection from a recognized leader
+Use AI to open the newsletter with theological reflection from a recognized leader

 The opening section of your newsletter is your opportunity to articulate where God is showing up in your context.
 It should precede the logistics: specifics on Bible study start times, quilting group meeting dates, VBS registration processes.